ballerina-platform/ballerina-release/release-notes/swan-lake-release-notes/swan-lake-2201.3.0-release-note.md

 #### Semantic API
 - Added a new `annotAttachments()` API to get the annotation attachments and their constant values from the annotatable symbols
-- Introduced a new symbol: `ClientDeclSymbol` to represent semantic information of client-declaration statement
+- Introduced a new `ClientDeclSymbol` symbol to represent the semantic information of the client-declaration statement

 ### Improvements

 #### Semantic API
-- Improved `constValue()` method to retrieve the constant value as an object from the constant-symbol
+- Improved the `constValue()` method to retrieve the constant value as an object from the constant symbol

 ### Bug fixes

-To view bug fixes of Semantic API, see the [GitHub milestone for 2201.3.0 (Swan Lake): Semantic API](https://github.com/ballerina-platform/ballerina-lang/issues?q=is%3Aissue+milestone%3A2201.3.0+label%3ATeam%2FCompilerFETools+label%3AType%2FBug+).
+To view bug fixes, see the [GitHub milestone for 2201.3.0 (Swan Lake)](https://github.com/ballerina-platform/ballerina-lang/issues?q=is%3Aissue+milestone%3A2201.3.0+label%3ATeam%2FCompilerFETools+label%3AType%2FBug+).

 ## Runtime updates